DIAGNijmegen/pathology-artifact-detection/README.md

 ```

 ## Training
-Copy (and change paramaters of) the configuration file `training.yml`:
+Copy (and change parameters of) the configuration file `training.yml`:

 Run `train.py` using the Docker image: